e-alfred/ocdownloader/README.md

 For other distributions, you can [install youtube-dl manually](https://rg3.github.io/youtube-dl/download.html) *Note : You have to install Python on your server.
 This a requierement for youtube-dl.*

+After installing youtube-dl, you have to set the right path to your youtube-dl executeable in the admin settings of ocDownloader.

 ## Using Curl instead of Aria2
 If you don't have aria2 available on your server, you can use curl which is directly integrated into PHP.
-This allows you to make HTTP(S) and FTP downloads (BitTorrent is not supported by Curl) To run this, you have to install the corresponding PHP curl module.
+This allows you to make HTTP(S) and FTP(S) downloads (BitTorrent is not supported by Curl) To run this, you have to install the corresponding PHP curl module.
 Afterwards, you have to make sure that fallback.sh and fallback.php in the /SERVER directory are executeable by your webserver user (chmod 740 should be sufficient).

 Log files are saved to the /tmp folder on your server with these semicolon-seperated values: